paul-rogers/druid/docs/catalog/datasource.md

 an existing datasource.
 Likely you will define a _partial schema_: you'll specify metadata for some columns, but not others.
 The rules are:

-* A datasource with no metadata follows the exsting physical schema rules.
+* A datasource with no metadata follows the existing physical schema rules.
-* A datasource with an empty table definition works the same as one with no table definition at all.
+* A datasource with an empty table specification works the same as one with no table specification at all.
 * A datasource with some properties or columns set enforces those settings, but not others.
 * A datasource with complete metadata works like an RDBMS table: new ingestions must comply with the rules set in metadata, and queries use the types defined in metadata.

-You can use any of the above as you start with no metadata for an existing datasource, then incrementally add metadata as you find the need.
+When adding metadata to an existing data source, you will move through these various states, stopping when you have defined enough metadata to solve the problem at hand.

 ## MSQ Ingestion

 The Druid Multi-Stage Query (MSQ) ingestion engine uses SQL to drive the ingestion of new data.
-The MSQ SQL follow the standard SQL rules, with a few exceptions unique to Druid.
+MSQ SQL follows standard SQL rules, with a few exceptions unique to Druid.

-* If a column is defined in the logical metadata, then that column in a new segment will be of the type declared for that column.
+* If a column is defined in the logical metadata, then that column in a new segment will be of the type declared in the table metadata.
 * The column definition and type are optional.
-If not specified, then MSQ will determine the column type based on the type of the column in the input, along with any expressions that you provide.
+If not specified, then MSQ will determine the column type based on the type of the column in the input, along with any expressions that you provide in SQL.
 * The table can specify a time partition option.
 If provided, then MSQ will use that option and you should not include a `PARTITIONED BY` clause in your MSQ `INSERT` statement.
 * Similarly, the table can specify a clustering option.
 If provided, then MSQ will use that